Women's, Gender, and Sexuality Studies

 - Jasmine Cannon

-Women's and Gender Studies Careers
+Women's, Gender, and Sexuality Studies Careers

 National data, as well as our graduates’ own career paths, show that the WGS major concentration prepares students for productive work in:

-- The Non-Profit Sector (administration, policy development, communication)
+- The Nonprofit Sector (administration, policy development, communication)

 - Public Policy (domestic and international)